Main field of studyCognitive Science

 Intended learning outcomes

-On completion of the course, the student should at an advanced level be able to
+After completion of the course, the student shall on an advanced level be able to:

 Teaching and working methods

-The course is examined through an individual written report, and active participation in seminars.
-Detailed information can be found in the study guide.
+The course is examined through an individuell assignment, and a group assignment.
+Detailed informaton can be found in the course's study guide.

 If the LiU coordinator for students with disabilities has granted a student the right to an adapted examination for a written examination in an examination hall, the student has the right to it.
 If the coordinator has instead recommended for the student an adapted examination or alternative form of examination, the examiner may grant this if the examiner assesses that it is possible, based on consideration of the course objectives.